 - Directing due diligence on the privacy aspects during acquisitions of companies providing gaming platforms, electronic payment systems and online training.

 Ed is a frequent commentator on privacy, data security, and information law issues and has written extensively on various information law and civil liberties topics for a variety of publications.
-He is an editorial advisor to Bloomberg BNA and served on its former Advisory Board for the BNA Privacy & Security Law Report and one of his articles received a 2010 Burton Award for Legal Achievement.
+He is an editorial advisor to Bloomberg BNA and served on its former Advisory Board for the BNA Privacy & Security Law Report.
+He was awarded a 2010 Burton Award for Legal Achievement for his writing.
 His books and recent contributions to treatises include:

 - “Cybersecurity: A Practical Guide to the Law of Cyber Risk,” PLI Treatise (lead general editor) (2015).

 - “Federal Trade Commission Enforcement of Privacy and Data Security,” 500 Privacy & Data Security Practice Series, Bloomberg BNA (with Andrew Strenio and Clayton Northouse) (2014).